photoprism/photoprism-docs/docs/developer-guide/index.md

 or [todo](https://github.com/photoprism/photoprism/labels/todo) already exists.
 Please don't use the issue tracker to ask general questions.

+Our long-term vision is to provide the most user-friendly solution for browsing, organizing and sharing your personal photo collection.

 ## Reporting Bugs ##

 Please use the [GitHub issue tracker](https://github.com/photoprism/photoprism/issues) to report clearly identified bugs and impediments to us.